 How our drip-feed feature works

-Our drip-feed feature is available for our stocks and shares ISA and you can use it outside of an ISA wrapper with our general investment account.
+Our drip-feed feature is available for our stocks and shares ISA.
+You can also use it outside of an ISA wrapper with our general investment account.
 This feature is not available on our Lifetime ISA (LISA), Junior ISA (JISA) or pension right now.
 It works by connecting a cash pot and an investment pot and setting up a monthly transfer between the two.